The Haunting of Hill House

 The Haunting of Hill House is a 1959 gothic horror novel by American author Shirley Jackson.
-A finalist for the National Book Award and considered one of the best literary ghost stories published during the 20th century, it has been made into two feature films and a play, and is the basis of a Netflix series.
-Jackson's novel relies on terror rather than horror to elicit emotion in the reader, using complex relationships between the mysterious events in the house and the characters' psyches.
+It was a finalist for the National Book Award and has been made into two feature films (The Haunting, directed by Robert Wise, and its remake), a play, and is the basis of a Netflix series.

 The book is dedicated to Leonard Brown, Jackson's English teacher at Syracuse University.